 At NorthCape4000, we have no intermediate stages of approval of participants.
 Except for a non- competitive medical certificate, which is required to all riders, you do not have to submit any other documents.
 Once you have completed the registration and payment process, you will be 100% in; North Cape is waiting for you.

 Compared to previous editions the registration procedure has been made much easier and faster, you will be able to register with 2 steps.

-Registrations will remain open until friday, february 28, 2020 unless the available places are filled (150).
+Registrations will remain open until sunday, february 28, 2021 unless the available places are filled (200 slots).
 In this case, the registration page, regardless of the date, will be automatically blocked by the system when the number of participants is reached and you can no longer access the event for the Edition IV.

 Payment of the registration is made by Paypal, most safety and used payment platform in the world.